shermanhung/shermanhung.github.io/_portfolio/portfolio-5.md

 ---
 title: "Band Live Performances"
-excerpt: "This folder contains video documentation of Fairy Lied’s live performances.<br/>"
+excerpt: "This folder contains video documentation of Fairy Lied’s live performances, providing me with firsthand insight into the nuances of drum performance and live execution.<br/>"
 collection: portfolio
 ---